luck02/dibbler/README.md

 Dibbler is intended as a proof of concept.

+Quickstart:
+* The shell script 'startTwoWebClients.sh' will compile the web server and launch two web clients.
+It will write two pidfiles (port8000Dibbler.pid / port8001Dibbler.pid) and each web server will have a log file port8000.log and port8001.log.
+* tools/LoadRedis will reload the bids from the fixtures in ./fixtures/Fixtures.go

 The goal is to accept OpenRTB requests and determine
 * if a campaign should target the RequestToBid.
 * This involves the campaign being configured to look for certain attributes on the RequestToBid (Placement, Ad Size, etc)